kennethmikolaichik/Regis/README.md

 ![Chassis Cad Model](https://github.com/kennethmikolaichik/Regis/blob/main/Fun%20Progress%20Pics/chassis_cad_pic.png)

+Use Regis > CAD FILES > Version 0.0
-All structural pieces have been 3D printed using PLA filament on an Ender 3.
+All structural pieces have been 3D printed using PLA and ABS filament on an Ender 3.
 Any G-code files will be for this setup.
+Recommend high percentage to solid infill.

-All CAD files have been created in FreeCAD Version 0.19 - please convert the filetype if using another program.
+All working CAD files have been created in FreeCAD Version 0.19 - (.FCStd) filetype.
+Please convert the if using another program.
+Or fall in love with Freecad at https://www.freecad.org/

-Shoes have been constructed from rubber stoppers from the hardware store (drill halfway through and slide on legs).
+The robots "shoes" have been constructed from rubber stoppers from the hardware store.
+They are necessary for any sort of traction on smooth surfaces.
+Purchase 1/2 inch stoppers and drill halfway through with a 7/64" or 1//4".
+Clean out the hole and slide on the ends of the legs.

 - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -
 ## Power Distribution Board